Login

 Position

-Traditionally, lower thirds are located in the lower third of the screen, but they don’t have to be – just make sure that when you do use them, wherever you position them, they don’t cover the main subject or object of a video.
+Traditionally, lower thirds are located in the lower third of the screen, but they don’t have to be – make sure that when you use them, wherever you position them, they don’t cover the main subject or object of a video.

 Duration